How to Use Jute Mesh for Erosion Control2 mins read

 - When laying multiple rolls, overlap the layers by 10-20 mm and pin accordingly.

 - If planting into, then place plants at desired positions, cut through the mesh and plant.

 - Water the installed Mesh so that it contours and holds to the ground.

 Jute mesh is useful in the field of landscaping and revegetation.
-Jute mesh are low-costs, eco-friendly and effective erosion control products.
-You can purchase other types of matting and geotexiles at All Stake Supply Landscape Supplies.
+Jute mesh is a low-cost, eco-friendly and effective erosion control products.
+You can purchase other types of matting and geotextiles at All Stake Supply Landscape Supplies.
 For assistance, call 1300 130 123.